Metal Inert Gas ( MIG ):

 ADVANTAGES:

-1) Higher welding speeds.
+1) Higher welding speeds.2) Greater deposition rates.

 3) Less post welding cleaning (e.g. no slag to chip off weld).